AlessandroBregoli/rdag/report/report.md

 The single source shortest path problem can be solved in polynomial time for each graph.
 On the other hand, the single source longest simple path is NP-hard for a generic graph.
-However, if we only want to solve the problem for directed acyclic graphs we can modify the algorithm for finding the single source shortest path in a convenient way and identify the single source simple longest path in linear time.
+However, if we only want to solve the problem for directed acyclic graphs we can modify the algorithm for finding the single source shortest path conveniently and identify the single source simple longest path in linear time.

 ## The algorithm